10 Tips To Tune Up Your Social Media This Christmas

 2. Are all your Apps and Integrations working?

 If you are using one of our personal favourites, Woobox for your custom tabs have you checked that your site is Hypertext Transfer Protocol Secure (HTTPS) or are you using the Redirect function?
-Or like some pages we come across are you being sent to a white box of nothingness, a bit like being lost in a snowstorm.
+Or like some pages we come across, are you being sent to a white box of nothingness … a bit like being lost in a Mt Buller snowstorm.

-The fact is that most of us these days have an expectation that if you have social media accounts as a company or a brand we are going to be able to get an answer to our questions – NOW not in two weeks time so if you are shutting down Pin an announcement to your Facebook Page send a final tweet etc telling us you are closed for Christmas and consider disabling comments in the short term on Facebook.
+The fact is that most of us these days have an expectation that if you have social media accounts as a company or a brand, we are going to be able to get an answers to our questions – NOW, not in two weeks time, so if you are shutting down pin an announcement to your Facebook Page send a final tweet etc., letting your followers and customers know that you are closed for Christmas, and when you will be reopening in the New Year..

 4. Get an agency to manage your social for the holidays.

-That way you are covered no need to close down or wonder if you have posted that crucial notice about the Boxing Day sales at Social Media AOK we provide short term holiday management contracts so that your feeds are still ticking along nicely, we also make sure queries are answered in a timely fashion and can work with you to plan out your activity this silly season.
+That way you are covered and there’s no need to close down, or wonder if you have posted that crucial notice about the Boxing Day sales.
+At Social Media AOK, we provide short term holiday management options so that your feeds are still ticking along nicely, we also make sure queries are answered in a timely fashion and can work with you to plan out your activity this holiday season.

 Which brings me to my next point….